joonhyoo/personal-react/README.md

 If you are reading this and have any comments/notes you want to leave I'd be very happy to hear them.
 I am always learning :)

+This page is WIP and I'm updating it as I learn things or want to make changes to it.